Waylon Jennings: Studio albums

 In 2008, the posthumous album Waylon Forever was released.

 In 2012, Goin' Down Rockin': The Last Recordings was released, a set of 12 songs recorded by Jennings and steel guitarist Robby Turner, before Jennings' death in 2002.
 The songs initially featured only Jennings's guitar and vocals, with Turner on bass; further accompaniment was intended to be added later.
-Turner completed the recordings in 2012 with the help of the remaining former members of The Waylors.
+Turner completed the recordings in 2012 with the help of the remaining former members of the Waylors.
 The Jennings family approved the release.
-In 2016, Turner would release another project entitled The Lost Nashville Sessions, a series of demo recordings that he and The Waylors had originally done on July 13, 1970 recorded at Scotty Moore's Music City Recorders.
+In 2016, Turner would release another project entitled The Lost Nashville Sessions, a series of demo recordings that he and the Waylors had originally done on July 13, 1970 recorded at Scotty Moore's Music City Recorders.

-In June of 2024 Shooter revealed that more new Waylon music would be on the way in 2025.
-On June 15, 2025 it was announced the first of 3 studio albums would be released on October 3rd of that year, with the first being entitled Songbird.
-The title track was a take on Fleetwood Mac's 1977 hit Songbird.
-On August 15, 2025 the album's second single, The Cowboy (Small Texas Town), would be released.
-On September 26, a week before the first album would release, Shooter also revealed that in addition to the 3 studio albums by Waylon being released; there would be several other projects coming.
-Shooter would state there would be multiple live albums, side projects with Jessi Colter, as well as a full length studio album by The Waylors that was set to be released in the 1970s that never saw the light of day, and would be spread out over the next 5 years up into 2030.
+In June of 2024, Shooter revealed that more new Waylon music would be on the way in 2025.
+On June 15, 2025, it was announced the first of three studio albums would be released on October 3 of that year, with the first being entitled Songbird.
+The title track was a take on Fleetwood Mac's 1977 hit "Songbird".
+On August 15, 2025, the album's second single, "The Cowboy (Small Texas Town)", would be released.
+On September 26, a week before the first album would release, Shooter also revealed that in addition to the three studio albums by Waylon being released, there would be several other projects coming.
+Shooter would state there would be multiple live albums, side projects with Jessi Colter, as well as a full-length studio album by the Waylors that was set to be released in the 1970s but never saw the light of day.
+All of these would be spread out over the next five years into 2030.